 5 Steps to Good Board Succession Planning

-Nobody is born knowing how to be a part of a committee, or even what the role of a committee member or board member is.
+Nobody is born knowing how to be a part of a committee or association, or even what the role of a committee member or board member is.
 It’s something that must be learned through observation and training.
-Make sure you provide this training to your volunteers, along with all of the documents they’ll need to be familiar with in order to operate effectively.
+Make sure you provide training opportunities to your volunteers, along with all of the documents they’ll need to know in order to operate effectively.
 And don’t forget, even veteran committee members and board members can benefit from “refresher” sessions from time to time.
-Part of this should include fostering a thorough understanding of the governing documents, a clear definition of the volunteer’s role, and a full update on ongoing projects and upcoming challenges and issues.
-Good property management companies are adept at providing training services to board members and volunteers, so look to yours for help.
+Part of this training should include a thorough understanding of the governing documents, a clear definition of the volunteer’s role and a complete briefing on current projects and future challenges and issues.

-“The knowledge in the handbook empowers owners to get involved on a greater scale, to be the leaders of their buildings and communities,” she explains.
-“The people who are educated and empowered are the ones who step up to be president, treasurer, and secretary.
-If you’re on the fence and don’t know about the different roles, the handbook will explain everything.”
+“Knowledge empowers owners to get involved on a greater scale, to be the leaders of their buildings and communities,” Montero explained.
+“The people who are educated and empowered are the ones who step up to be president, treasurer, and secretary.”

 No one should be expected to jump from volunteer to board president.
 It’s important to give interested residents a path to take to move from volunteer to board member and offer educational opportunities and training to help them on the journey.
 A quality property management company will have the resources and experience to help.
 The journey from volunteer to community leader might look like this:

-- Volunteer Leader: Volunteer leadership grows naturally out of service.
+Volunteer Leader: Volunteer leadership grows naturally out of service.
 People who want to lead will step up when the time is right, and they are needed.
-Volunteer leaders need to be approachable and relatable, willing to prioritize leadership training to become effective, results-driven leaders who can run a committee.
+Volunteer leaders need to be approachable, relatable, and willing to prioritize leadership training to become effective.
+Ultimately, they should be results-driven leaders who can run a committee.

-- Leader: At the end of the day, a leader will ultimately achieve results.
-Partner with your professional management team to achieve larger tasks.
+Leader: At the end of the day, a leader will achieve results.
+Partner with your professional management team to help you achieve larger tasks.
 This will help leaders gain confidence through contributions to the community and gain alignment from other residents.
 By this time, volunteers may be at large board members.